DepMap-Analytics/IntegratedCRISPR/README.md

 # IntegratedCRISPR
-Code for integration and evaluation of Broad and Sanger Institutes CRISPR-Cas9 screens
+Code for integration and evaluation of Broad and Sanger Institutes CRISPR-Cas9 screens.
+These scripts are to reproduce the analysis in the paper.
+For the integrations functions alone there is an R package available here: https://github.com/DepMap-Analytics/IntCRISPR

 The code should be executed in the following order: